Rainy Day Wedding Photos

-Rain on your wedding day need not dampen your spirits.
+Rain on your wedding day need not dampen your spirits or ruin your wedding photos.

 In fact, many cultures consider a little rain on your wedding day lucky.